adamtric/School_District_Analysis_v2/README.md

 ## Results

 ### District Summary
-Our District summary was altered a little bit after the changes to the original analysis.
-As evident below, we can see that the math scores, and all of the passing percentages dropped.
-Average reading score, however, remained the same.
+*  Math scores, and all of the passing percentages dropped.
+*  Average reading score, however, remained the same.

 Original